Dash-Industry-Forum/Guidelines-Security/40-LicenseRequestModel.inc.md

 ### Issuing authorization tokens ### {#CPS-lr-model-authz-issuing}

 The mechanism of performing authorization checks is implementation-specific.
 Common approaches might be to identify the user from a session cookie, query the entitlements/purchases database to identify what rights are assigned to the user and then assemble a suitable authorization token, taking into account the license policy configuration that applies to the [=content keys=] being requested.
+The [=DRM system=] may be involved in order to ensure secure authentication of the device.

 The structure of the [=authorization tokens=] is unconstrained beyond the basic requirements defined in [[#CPS-lr-model-authz]].
 Authorization services need to issue tokens that match the expectations of license servers that will be using these tokens.
 If multiple different license server implementations are served by the same authorization service, the path or query string parameters in the authorization service URL allow the service to identify which output format to use.